Table of contents

 Bottom Line

-They offer robust, breathable performance from burly mesh and leather uppers and provide solid protection from rocks and pokey bushes.
-Plus they dry quickly and have great ventilation, making them perfect for warm conditions.
+The Moab 3 offers robust, breathable performance from burly mesh and leather uppers, and it provides solid protection from rocks and pokey bushes.
+Knobby, reliable outsoles lend these Merrells excellent traction on most surfaces.
+Plus, they dry quickly and have great ventilation, making them perfect for warm conditions.
 The best part?
 You can wear these shoes right out of the box since they have almost no break-in period.

 Quick Specs